 - Intractable nausea and seizures

 *Medical marijuana is also legal for minors as long as they are approved by a pediatric neurologist, pediatric oncologist, pediatric palliative care specialist or pediatric gastroenterologist.
-The qualifying conditions for minors are:
+The qualifying conditions for minors include:

 - Intractable epilepsy